Pallakilo Pellikoothuru: Reception

 A critic from Sify opined that "Pallakilo Pellikoothuru is disappointing from the word go".
 On the contrary, Gudipoodi Srihari of The Hindu wrote that "Though the film is set in the same formula mode of Raghavendra Rao, the treatment of the subject is pleasant experience with all those pleasantries, fun and frolic and bonhomie of a marriage".
 Jeevi of Idlebrain.com wrote that "First half of the film is mediocre.
 Second half is a let down.
 Plus points of the film are music, heroine and songs picturization.
 Negative points are old-fashioned filmmaking, predictable screenplay, non-contemporary treatment".
-Mithun Verma of Full Hyderabad wrote that "There is that Raghavender Rao presence in the style of moviemaking here.
-And some really good humor".